benc's blog

 Nordic Museum - Seattle, Washington

 It's hard to not enjoy a place so clearly obsessed with its subject material.
-It definitely exaggerates in places but... come on, you're not going to ever find another museum that goes so into Nordic-Americans and their history.
-Check their special exhibit, you might get lucky - my friend got in during an IKEA exhibit, I got in during a loan from Sweden's Nationalmuseum.
+It exaggerates in places but... come on, you're not going to ever find another museum that goes so into Nordic-Americans and their history.
+Check their special exhibit, you might get lucky - my friend got in during an IKEA exhibit, on my first visit I got in during a loan from Sweden's Nationalmuseum, and for my second visit I got in on a special exhibit from the lead of Sigur Rós that was basically a sound bath.

 Maybe I'm being unfair but I don't recall this having anything you couldn't easily experience online.
-The value here is in being put into a space-mood and catching a planetariums how, not in the exhibits.
+The value here is in being put into a space-mood, not really in the exhibits.

 Prince of Wales Museum - Mumbai, India

 As with many things in Mumbai, nationalistic local governments have officially named it after some Marathi ruler that no one except them cares about instead of retaining the original British name that everyone uses anyways.
-The actual name is Chhatrapati Shivaji Maharaj Vastu Sangrahalaya (Sangrahalaya means museum) and congrats to you if you remember that.
+The actual name is Chhatrapati Shivaji Maharaj Vastu Sangrahalaya (Sangrahalaya means museum) so congratulations to you if you remember that.

 This place is not great, at least in comparison to expectations.
 The curation is bad, the artifacts are boring, and the guards will probably try to scam you on the ticket price.
 I will very reluctantly say it is worth the hour or two it will take you (the top museum is the #2 city in a place as big and old as India should take you considerably longer but here we are!) but... ugh.
 Mumbai is a great city to visit but it does not have the best tourist attractions.